 Can I go on to further study?

-Yes, our provider partner is working to ensure that this course will earn credit points towards further online and residential study you may wish to access as your new career progresses.
+Yes, the RAU is working to ensure that this course will earn credit points towards further online and residential study you may wish to access as your new career progresses.

 Why haven't I heard about this before?